 “Only don’t rebel against the Lord and do not be afraid of the people of the land, because we will swallow them up,” verse nine.
 The land isn’t going to swallow us up.
 We are going to swallow them up.
 I know some of your students are going to stop studying, some churches are going to be unhappy — don’t worry about that.
 God has already given us the victory.
 There are already more than 2000 students here who finished the preliminary course.
 God has already given us the victory.
 All your obstacles, all your difficulties, all your problems — we are going to swallow them up.

-Last year one CBLT Center had a multitude of obstacles but at the end — 500 students finished a course.
+Last year one New Life coaching ministry had a multitude of obstacles but at the end — 500 students finished a course.
 Alleluia!
 Never mind the obstacles!
 Never mind the sweat!
 Never mind the struggles — we are going to swallow them up.
 We are going to establish many new churches.